Cloud-Drift/hurdat2-get-started/README.md

 conda env create -n hurdat2-get-started -f environment.yaml
 ```

-Utilize the `hurdat2-get-started` environment for working with the notebooks
+Utilize the `hurdat2-get-started` environment for working with the notebooks.